SwiftDBMSLamas/BankATM/README.md

 ***Don't care about any of my explanations?
 Skip down to "Getting started" :)***

-**If you have ANY feedback, please feel free to share.
+**If you have ANY feedback, please feel free to share by reporting an issue.
 I would love feedback as that will make me better in the long run!**

 ## Objective